-But the point is, it has been going on in many states for decades and there was no controversy about it – did you even know there was such a thing as hydraulic fracturing before about four to five years ago?
+But the point is, it has been going on in many states for decades and there was no controversy about it – did you even know there was such a thing as hydraulic fracturing before about eight to ten years ago?
 The only thing new is the combination of horizontal drilling (also nothing new) with existing hydraulic fracturing technologies.

 After a million wells and no direct impacts, everyone suddenly decided that the frac’ing process has the potential to impact drinking water or other water resources and it is therefore controversial.